thenetcircle/dino/docs/md/api.md

 Important:

-* Only users who are in the Admin room will receive the event,
-* If no user with the global role `superuser` is online, the 805 code will be returned ("no admin is online").
+* If no user with the global role `superuser` or `globalmod` is online, the 805 code will be returned ("no admin is online").

 Responds with event name `gn_request_admin`.